Onizuka09/Arduino-Makefile/README.md

 # Arduino-Makefile

-Are you fed up with using the arduino IDE here is a geeky way to build and compile projects using Makefile and linux terminal.
+Are you fed up with using the arduino IDE?

+Here is a geeky way to build and compile projects using Makefile and linux terminal.

 You need to follow these steps: